tea-mo903/dev-guide-macos/README.md

 ## Setup your Mac with ease

 While setting up a sparkling fresh Mac can be of course a lot of fun, it is somtimes required to get started real fast.
 In order to speed up the transformation from a freshly installed Mac to a fully setup developer machine, you can utilize the following [dotfiles](https://github.com/timoknapp/dotfiles#install).
 After the installation is done, dont forget about the [post-installation](https://github.com/timoknapp/dotfiles#post-install).
-When both is done you will have properly setup Mac with all tools you need to get coding started.
+When both is done you will have a properly setup Mac with all tools you need to get coding started.
 If you want to review the tools which are part of the setup go [here (brew)](https://github.com/timoknapp/dotfiles/blob/master/install/Brewfile) and [here (brew cask)](https://github.com/timoknapp/dotfiles/blob/master/install/Caskfile).

 ## Custom Setup